clartaq/fwm-example/README.md

 The project is inspired by both the figwheel-main leiningen template [here](https://github.com/bhauman/figwheel-main-template) and the full-stack example [here](https://github.com/oakes/full-stack-clj-example).
 It combines aspects of both with additional items that I tend to use in my own projects.

-What it produces is a simple client/server using [Reagent](https://reagent-project.github.io) for display in a browser.
+What it produces is a simple client/server using [Reagent](https://reagent-project.github.io) to display in a browser with regular, periodic visual updates.

 ## Development

 To get an interactive development environment run:

-    clojure -A:fig:dev

-This will auto compile and open a browser to `localhost:9500`.
+    clj -A:fig:repl

+This will compile a development build, open a tab in the default browser at `localhost:3000`, and start a ClojureScript REPL in the terminal.
+When compilation and loading are complete, a ClojureScript REPL will open in the terminal and connect to the running program.
 Changes made to the ClojureScript portion of the project will be compile and reloaded in real time.
 Changes affecting the browser display (Reagent components) will show up in the browser as well.

-The Clojure-based server will also be running and can be viewed by navigating to `localhost:3000`.
-The two views are usually identical.
+    clj -A:fig:dev

+Similar to the above but does not open a REPL.

 ## Production Build